South Korea lifts ban on imported sex dolls

 South Korean authorities don’t crack down on the sale of domestically made sex dolls, but their quality is in general inferior to those made abroad, Lee said.

 Lee said his former company has already taken back more than 20 sex dolls from customs officials through lawsuits.
-He said the company has filed separate lawsuits seeking government compensation as many of the retrieved sex dolls became unusable following about tw
+He said the company has filed separate lawsuits seeking government compensation as many of the retrieved sex dolls became unusable following about two years of seizures by the customs service.

+The customs service’s decision would allow importers to get back their sex dolls held in government storages run by the agency.

+Customs officials said they still likely hold more than 1,000 sex dolls that had been sent to South Korea since 2018.